This document aims to clarify the difference between “Regular” printing in the LFP world with the newer concept of “Standardized” printing.

 - PMM (Printer Media Mode)

-The PMM method allows to print to the RIP without any queue created on the RIP.
+The PMM method allows printing to the RIP without any queue created on the RIP.
 Instead the RIP scans the profile folder and publishes the profiles sorted via Printer type, Media name and Mode name.
 This makes it easier to navigate when having multiple printers.
 It also allows to transfer all the color controls to the PrintFactory Editor.
 It will then control how colors will be converted and to what printer and media the job will be sent.

 A profile that converts a device space (like CMYK) directly to another device space without using CIELab of XYZ as intermediate connection space.
-A device-link is capable of optimising the conversion from the input space (reference) to the output space (printer space) as during the calculation it is for example known which percentages are forming the grey axis and thus being able to preserve it.
+A device-link is capable of optimizing the conversion from the input space (reference) to the output space (printer space) as during the calculation it is for example known which percentages are forming the grey axis and thus being able to preserve it.
 Because it does a single calculation (CMYK > CMYK) instead of a double calculation (CMYK > CIELab > CMYK) it is more accurate.

 Generally speaking there are two ways one prints in LFP up to today: